Covid 19 coronavirus: House of Travel charges 10 per cent on 'cancellation' of overseas holiday

-Another couple have been stung by hefty travel cancellation fees because of Covid-19 - this time by House of Travel.
+A New Zealand couple have been stung by hefty travel cancellation fees because of Covid-19.

 John and Maxine Robson paid $28,169 for a seven-week holiday to North America starting in New York in mid-June, taking in tours in Canada and stopping off in Hawaii on the way home.